Photo of Stratos Pahis

 Biography

-Stratos Pahis teaches and writes on public international law, international economic law—including trade, investment, sovereign debt—and contracts.
+Stratos Pahis specializes in international trade law, international investment law, and sovereign debt.
 His article, BITs and Bonds: The International Law and Economics of Sovereign Debt, was awarded the 2022 Francis Deák Prize by the American Journal of International Law for best article by a younger author.
 His other work is cited extensively in Christoph Schreuer’s preeminent treatise on international investment law.

-At Brooklyn Law School, Professor Pahis is an Associate Professor of Law and a Co-Director of the Dennis J. Block Center for the Study of International Business Law.
+Professor Pahis is an Associate Professor of Law and a Co-Director of the Dennis J. Block Center for the Study of International Business Law.
+He teaches international trade law, public international law, contracts, and the international economic law colloquium.

 Pahis speaks five languages, including English, Spanish, French, Greek, and (some) Italian.